mia-platform/documentation/docs/release-notes/platform_10-6-0_releasenotes.md

 Also, the new route `GET - /files/` has been added to get the list of files present in a bucket.

+#### Form Service FE - v1.7.1

+Fixed a couple of bugs.
+First, a regression that prevented the correct rendering of a form as a PDF.
+Second, warning messages were displayed for HTML content components even when hidden.

+#### Messaging Service - v1.2.1

+Android `actions` are now configurable via the `androidIntentAction` property.

 ## Backoffice

 ### New Features